New England and North Eastern USA

 Must sees are the Museum Campus with the Field Museum, Shedd Aquarium and Adler Planetarium; the Art Institute of Chicago, John Hancock Observatory and the Willis Tower Sky Deck.
 Don't miss the 'Magnificent Mile' - North Michigan Avenue and its amazing array of over 460 stores.

 Chicago is also the start of Route 66.
 You can cruise down 'The Mother Road' and see the famous sites on your way to Springfield, the state capital.
-Start your journey with one of America's most famous presidents at the Abraham Lincoln Presidential Library and Museum is an interactive museum that is one-of-a-kind in Illinois.
+Start your journey with one of America's most famous presidents at the Abraham Lincoln Presidential Library and Museum, an interactive museum that is one-of-a-kind in Illinois.

 Outside Chicago, the rest of Illinois makes the perfect holiday destination with a multitude of exciting things to see and do.
 The 18 communities of metropolitan Chicago include Oak Park, home of Frank Lloyd Wright.
 Travel further to Rockford and see the Anderson Japanese Gardens, or nestled along the mighty Mississippi River is the Quad Cities, the long time home of John Deere.

-Away from the city, the state is also home to no less than seven National Scenic Byways, with the Historic National Road National Scenic Byway being one of the 32 All-American Roads in the nation.
+Away from the city, the state is also home to no less than seven National Scenic Byways, with the Historic National Road Scenic Byway being one of the 32 All-American Roads in the nation.

 Featured in our Grand Tour of the Great Lakes and Illinois' Great River Road itineraries.